Smartphone: Sound

 Some audio quality enhancing features, such as Voice over LTE and HD Voice have appeared and are often available on newer smartphones.
 Sound quality can remain a problem due to the design of the phone, the quality of the cellular network and compression algorithms used in long-distance calls.
 Audio quality can be improved using a VoIP application over Wi-Fi.
 Cellphones have small speakers so that the user can use a speakerphone feature and talk to a person on the phone without holding it to their ear.
 The small speakers can also be used to listen to digital audio files of music or speech or watch videos with an audio component, without holding the phone close to the ear.
 However, integrated speakers may be small and of restricted sound quality to conserve space.
+Modern smartphones usually have 2 to 4 integrated speakers in upside and downside.

 Some mobile phones such as the HTC One M8 and the Sony Xperia Z2 are equipped with stereophonic speakers to create spacial sound when in horizontal orientation.